-Using low-tack tape, I masked off the headstock to mitigate damage.
+Having never encountered a carbon fiber fretboard before, and having no idea what I might be in for, I opted to apply a low-tack tape everywhere, including up onto the headstock.
+Should I get any chip-out, I can capture the pieces as they adhere to the tape.
 I set two small steel plates that I bordered with tape on the soundboard next to the fretboard extension, and secured them with a piece of tape.
 This is another area of the guitar vulnerable to damage during refretting.

 The guitar was originally fitted with jumbo nickel frets, 0.105″ wide.
 I wrestled with the idea of using Stainless Steel frets, but opted at the last minute to stay with Nickel, and I am glad I did.
 Here is my reasoning: